onymos-logo

 What is an IoT platform?

-Case in point: Onymos IoT consists of software and services that support data collection, device management, real-time monitoring, and the option to license all of the actual source code.
+Case in point: Onymos IoT consists of software and services that support data collection, device management, monitoring, and the option to license all of the actual source code.

-IoT platforms can differ extensively from vendor to vendor.
-Low-code/no-code ones sacrifice innovation and flexibility for their non-technical users’ ease of use.
-Pro-code ones like Onymos IoT put a greater emphasis on security, ownership, and developer enablement.
+An open-source IoT platform might be more cost-effective but require significantly more expertise to actually use.
+Low-code/no-code ones prioritize for their non-technical users’ ease of use but sacrifice innovation and flexibility.
+Pro-code ones like Onymos IoT put a greater emphasis on data security, ownership, and developer enablement.